 Edox Hydro-Sub 50th Anniversary Limited Edition

-The MasterLock, is a key feature designed to protect the crown from damage using a mechanism on the bezel at 2 o’clock that can be slid across to protect the crown.
+The MasterLock is a key feature designed to protect the crown from damage using a mechanism on the bezel at 2 o’clock that can be slid across to protect the crown.
 It is blue with the word “Master Lock” engraved in lime green.
 (A double o-ring gasket also ensures the crown is water-tight).
-Water-resistance is 500 meters.
+The water resistance is rated downt o 500 meters.

 After the dive, we heard back from Redl and he informed us that he ended up completing several dives, the deepest being 30 meters, as planned!
 The temperature that day was about -2 degrees in the water and -30 outside, so everything froze quickly.

 Even traveling back to the base camp, the Edox watch proved very useful, as magnetic compasses don’t work at the North Pole, and GPS devices are unreliable.
 According to Redl, an analog watch is needed as a backup for a compass (as explained here).

 Doing a 100 foot deep free dive (with no oxygen tank), in below-freezing water, under constantly shifting Arctic ice – not only tests the boundaries of human endurance, but also of all the essential tools, such as the dive watch.
 The kind of test where the only grades are “pass” or “fail” – no in between.
 Thankfully, both Redl and the Hydro-Sub passed with flying colors.